captain0612/coffee-store/README.md

        - Returns  Total Amount
        - Returns  "Item not available" if Inventory Quantity is 0
     - else returns "Item not available in the List"

+Phase - 2
+Updated API's to accept input as a list

+Phase - 3

+TABLE UPDATES  -
+2 New tables
+Order - To store Order ID(primary Key)
+Cart - list of items for  Order ID (foriegn Key Maps to Order_id in order Table)

+API - createCart
+METHOD : POST
+Accepts item and Quantity and responds back with availableitems , total Amount and Order_ID and stores the cart items in Cart table

+API - Confirm Order
+METHOD : POST
+Accept : Order_id
+API pulls all the items from Cart and then it updates the inventory and completes the Order.